 The deposit will be deducted from your course tuition fee and will be included in your CAS, which will ensure that visa officials know you have made an advance payment.

-The University of Leeds requires a deposit before issuing a CAS for a number of reasons, including to meet good practice standards as a Tier 4 sponsor and to help give you the best chance of a smooth visa application.
+The University of Leeds requires a deposit before issuing a CAS for a number of reasons, including to meet good practice standards as a visa sponsor and to help give you the best chance of a smooth visa application.
 Your deposit payment also demonstrates your commitment to the University and helps us to plan our resources to ensure you have the best possible experience when you arrive in Leeds.
-Consequently, your right to a deposit refund is limited (full details are provided in the Frequently asked questions below).
+Consequently, your right to a deposit refund is limited (full details are provided in the Frequently asked questions that follow).

-Please note: taught postgraduate applicants in the School of Dentistry who do not need a Tier 4 (General) student visa are also required to pay a deposit.
-Special rules apply.
-Please see the course listings for details.
+Please note: Taught postgraduate applicants in the School of Dentistry who do not need a Student visa are also required to pay a deposit.
+Special rules apply; please use Coursefinder for details.

 If you will be receiving full funding from a University of Leeds-recognised sponsor you are not required to pay a tuition fee deposit but must provide a valid final award letter or financial guarantee.